How to Install Telnet on Ubuntu 26.04, 24.04 and 22.04

 Verify Telnet Client Installation on Ubuntu

-After installation completes, verify the Telnet client is accessible by checking the installed package version:
+After installation completes, verify the command path and installed package version:

 apt-cache policy telnet